-- 3. Select or enter values in the fields to define the output.
-See Output Settings. - 4.
-To modify link parameters, such as the MTU (Maximum Transmission Unit) size, TTL (Time-to Live for stream packets), or To (Type of Service) values, type these in.

-5. To configure SRT output, select TS over SRT for the source and then complete the additional fields under SRT Settings.
+- 5. To modify link parameters, such as the MTU (Maximum Transmission Unit) size, TTL (Time-to Live for stream packets), or To (Type of Service) values, type these in. - 6.
+To configure SRT output, select TS over SRT for the source and then complete the additional fields under SRT Settings.
 See SRT Output Settings.